On the interplay between multiscaling and stocks dependence: Multiscaling and average correlation

 \subsection{Empirical evidence}

-We present here empirical evidence of a new stylized fact.
-We find a relationship between the scaling property of a log-return financial time series and the average correlation of stock with other stock log-returns traded in the same market.
-Specifically, in Fig. \ref{B_VS_corr_plain_market_cap} we show the scatter plot of $\hat B$ as a function of $\bar \rho$.
-The range of the parameter $\tau_s$ over which the scaling is computed is chosen to be $\tau_s\in[1,19]$ \cite{tiziana_dacorogna,tiziana_dacorogna2} since an approximate linearity is present in this region, while the range of $q$ is set as $q\in[0.1,1]$, with steps of $0.1$, following the prescription used in \cite{buonocore}.
-In Fig. \ref{B_VS_corr_plain_market_cap} the color of the dot indicates the capitalization with increasing value ranging from dark blue to red in a log scale.
-We use a log scale since the interval in capitalization between the most capitalized stocks and the lowest capitalized one is covering many orders of magnitudes.
-A nonlinear relationship between $\hat B$ and $\bar \rho$ can be seen in the scatter plots of Fig.\ref{B_VS_corr_plain_market_cap}.
-It is worth noting that there is also a monotonic relationship between the market capitalization and the average cross correlation and between the market capitalization and the degree of multiscaling.
-In order to make a quantitative assessment about these relationships, we report in Tab. \ref{B_VS_rho} the Kendall $\tau$ correlation \cite{hollander} with two significant figures between the two quantities\footnote{We chose the Kendall due to the pronounced non-linearity of the dependence.} along with the corresponding $p$-values up to the 0.000 resolution.
-We observe that the dependence is statistically significant in all cases.
+In this section we present the empirical evidence of a new stylized fact.
+We find an empirical relationship between the scaling property of a financial time series and the average correlation of stock with other stocks traded in the same market.
+Specifically, Fig.\ref{B_VS_corr_plain_market_cap} shows the scatter plot of $\hat B$ with respect to $\bar \rho$.
+The range of the parameter $\tau$ over which the scaling is computed is chosen to be $\tau=[\tau_{min},\tau_{max}]=[1,19]$ \citep{tiziana_dacorogna,tiziana_dacorogna2}, since an approximate linearity is present in this region.
+The range of $q$ is set as $q\in[0.1,1]$, with steps of $0.1$, following the prescription used in \citep{buonocore}.
+The analysis has been performed for different values of $\tau_{max}$ and $q$ for which the results remains stable.
+In Fig.\ref{B_VS_corr_plain_market_cap}, the colour of the dots indicates the capitalization with increasing value ranging from dark blue to red in a log scale. since the interval in capitalization between the most capitalized stocks and the lowest capitalized one is covering many orders of magnitudes.
+As it can be seen from the scatter plots of Fig.\ref{B_VS_corr_plain_market_cap}, a nonlinear relationship between $\hat B$ and $\bar \rho$ emerges across all markets.\footnote{We carried out the analysis also using MFDFA \citep{reviewzhou}, and the results are qualitatively equivalent, suggesting the analysis is not method dependent.} To display the capitalization we use a log value.
+It is also worth pointing out that there is a monotonic relationship between the market capitalization and both the average correlation and the degree of multiscaling $\hat{B}$.
+In order to make a quantitative assessment about these (nonlinear) relationship, we use the Kendall $\tau$ ($K\tau$) rank correlation \citep{hollander} between the two variables.
+For a generic set of variables $x$ and $y$, $K\tau$ is defined as

+where $k$ and $w$ are the rank positions of the variables and $sgn(z)$ is the sign function which equals $1$ if the sign of $z$ is positive and $-1$ if the sign of $z$ is negative.
+This measure is particularly useful for nonlinear relationships since it computes the similarity based on the ranks of the data.
+Results of the analysis are reported in Tab.\ref{B_VS_rho} and reveal a positive and significant relationship between the two stylized facts, confirming quantitatively the pattern shown in Fig.\ref{B_VS_corr_plain_market_cap}.
 The next section is dedicated to the investigation of the robustness of this result.